creativescala/doodle/docs/src/pages/README.md

 # Doodle

 Doodle is a Scala library for 2D graphics, animation, data visualization, and creative coding.
-It runs in both the JVM, rendering via [Java2D][java2d], and the web browser using [SVG][svg].
+It runs in both the JVM, rendering via [Java2D][java2d], and the web browser using [SVG][svg] or the [Canvas][html-canvas].

 ## Getting Started